CNeu-hub/Madingley_CC_LU/README.md

 ## Create model inputs

+Before we can initialize the model, we need to load the inputs required by the model.
+MadingleyR needs information on cohorts (chrt_def), stocks (stck_def), model parameters (mdl_prms) and the spatial climate data (sptl_inp).
-Here, we load the spatial input that is needed by the model.
-For this example we use the default spatial input of MadingleyR in 0.5-degree resolution.
-In our simulations we used data on three different climate scenarios, that were pre-processed to match MadingleyR requirements.
-These can be downloaded from the mentioned sources.
+This is where we load the spatial input required by the model.
+For this example, we use the standard MadingleyR spatial input at 0.5 degree resolution.
+In our simulations we have used data for three different climate scenarios, which have been pre-processed to meet the requirements of MadingleyR.
+These can be downloaded from the above sources.

 ``` r